adeenal/cs152project/index.md

 2. Besides the CycleGAN model itself, we can also improve our results by looking into this specific question.
 For example, we mentioned in our discussion section that the effectiveness of the model is largely affected by the traits of the original input photo, including image brightness, saturation, contrast.
 Thus, if we could study more on computer vision and learn more about how to deal with these image arguments, we would be able to better conquer the problem caused by extreme image augments.

-Next time, we would start coding earlier, so that I could have more time exploring and improving the final results.
+3. Next time, we would start coding earlier, so that we could have more time exploring and improving the final results.
+Ideally, we also would have been able to try to run our model on the server.
+Unfortunately, the server ran out of disk space, but had we had the chance to use the server, we would have liked to run our model for more epochs, and see if the losses decrease any further.

 ## Citations
 1. [Goodfellow, Ian J., et al. “Generative Adversarial Nets.”
 10 June 2014.](https://arxiv.org/pdf/1406.2661.pdf)